 Making its debut yesterday (December 13th), the show will continue on till December 31st and combines comedy, acrobatics and breakdancing to tell the tale of two brothers too excited to sleep on Christmas Eve.

-Ideal for those staying in luxury accommodation in London, the show is performed by critically acclaimed group Travelling Light at the Bristol Old Vic.
+Ideal for those staying in The Montcalm Hotels London, the show is performed by critically acclaimed group Travelling Light at the Bristol Old Vic.

 Directed by theatre veteran Sally Cookson, choreography has been planned by Champloo Dance Company founders Wilkie Branson and Joel Daniel.